saleor/saleor-dashboard/src/components/ColumnPicker/ColumnPicker.md

 `useColumns` is a custom hook that is used as single source of truth for both Datagrid and Column Picker.
 It returns an object with the following properties:
 - visible columns - array of visible columns for the datagrid
 - static columns - array of static columns for the column picker
-- custom columns - array of custom columns for the column picker
+- dynamic columns - array of dynamic columns for the column picker
 - column categories - array of column categories, which is abstraction for dynamic column.
 For example attributes is a column category, whereas Flavor attribute is an actual column value.
 This object has all API-related properties, like search handler, fetch more props, etc.
 - selected columns - array of column IDs which are selected in the column picker.
 It is saved in local storage
-- custom column settings - array of column IDs which are selected in the left section of the column picker.
+- dynamic column settings - array of column IDs which are selected in the left section of the column picker.
 It is saved in local storage.
 - handlers:
   - column resize handler (for datagrid)
   - column reorder handler (for datagrid)
   - column visibility handler (for column picker)
-  - custom column selection handler (for column picker)
+  - dynamic column selection handler (for column picker)

 In order to use this hook, you need to provide four things:
 - `staticColumns` - array of static columns in datagrid-ready format (`AvailableColumns[]`)